-On February 15, 2017, the Company announced to arrange a financing by a way of a private placement of 4,400,000 units at \$0.125 per unit to raise \$550,000.
-Each unit will consist of one common share and a half non-transferable common share purchase warrant exercisable at \$0.25 for a period of 3 years.
+On March 6, 2017, the Company closed a non-brokered private placement of \$625,000, consisting 5,000,000 units at \$0.125 per unit.
+Each unit consists of one common share and a half non-transferable common share purchase warrant exercisable at \$0.25 for a period of 3 years, expiring March 6, 2020. \$21,700 cash finder's fee and 173,600 finders' warrants were granted.
+Each finder's warrant is exercisable into a unit at \$0.125 for a period of 18 months.

-These funds will be used to continue the execution of the Company's prospect generation business model.
-This includes additional work at existing projects in Nevada and Yukon and reconnaissance exploration of new acquisitions from Alianza's generative work in Peru.
+These funds are used for the Company's prospect generation business model, including additional work at existing projects in Nevada and Yukon and reconnaissance exploration of new acquisitions from Alianza's generative work in Peru.